infosimples/deathbycaptcha/README.md

 convertions before calling the API.

 > Our recomendation is to never convert your image format, unless needed.
 Let
 > the gem convert internally.
-It may save you resources (CPU, memmory and IO).
+It may save you resources (CPU, memory and IO).

 #### Versioning